Homeless Point-In-Time Count

 If interested in volunteering for any of these projects or events, contact firstname.lastname@example.org or call Tom Selders at 970-336-4044.

-Relay for Life UNCO is looking for volunteers to help with their overnight walk fundraiser for cancer research and cancer related needs.
-This year’s event is scheduled for April 10-11, 2015, starting at 6 PM in the Campus Recreation Center.
+Relay for Life UNCOis looking for volunteers to help with their overnight walk fundraiser for cancer research and cancer related needs.
+Details for the 2016 event forthcoming.
 Volunteers will help with activities and games to keep people awake all night long, because cancer never sleeps, so neither do we.